 The Passat Estate is a car that sells on pragmatism, so it's a critical component of its success that the running costs of the vehicle flag up all the right numbers.
 Remember that despite its increasingly urbane appeal, the bulk of this car's sales will still come from fleet buyers who don't give a brass tuppence about soft-touch dashboards, USB slots or how many watts the stereo has.
 For them it's about bills, bills, bills; residual values, fuel economy, carbon dioxide emissions, insurance costs, servicing overhead and so on.

 The Passat looks like it's getting off on the right foot.
-Go for the 1.6-litre TDI BlueMotion diesel model and your combined cycle fuel economy could be as high as 74.3mpg, while your CO2 return would be rated at a tax-busting 96g/km of CO2: pretty good for a large estate.
-Even the pokier 2.0-litre TD 150PS model manages 67.3mpg and 112g/km.
-The cleanest option is the GTE Plug-in hybrid version, which can record CO2 emissions of just 40g/km.
+Go for the 1.6-litre TDI diesel model and your combined cycle fuel economy is rated at 47.1mpg (WLTP), while your CO2 return would be rated at 116g/km of CO2 (NEDC): pretty good for a large estate.
+Even the pokier 2.0-litre TD 190PS model manages up to 47.9mpg and 120g/km.
+The 2.0 TSI 190PS petrol model manages up to 35.8mpg and 146g/km.
+The cleanest option is the GTE Plug-in petrol hybrid version, which can now go up to 34 miles between charges.